Minimal Energy Local Systems on Curves: Minimal Energy Local Systems

-Let $\mathbb{V}$ be a local system corresponding to a polarizable $\C$-VHS.
+Let $\mathbb{V}$ be a local system corresponding to a polarizable $\bc$-VHS.
 Then, the representation $\rho$ corresponding to $\mathbb{V}$ preserves the polarization, and the polarization is a type $(p,q)$-Hermitian form.
-Hence, $\rho$ is an $\SU(p,q)$-representation of $\pi_1(X\setminus D)$.
-The $\C$-VHS correspond to parabolic Higgs bundles, and the parabolic Higgs bundles they correspond to have nilpotent Higgs field.
-Hence, the parabolic Higgs bundles coming from $\C$-VHS lie in $h^{-1}(0)$ where $h$ is the parabolic Hitchin map (Definition \ref{definition_parabolic_hitchin_map}).
+Hence, $\rho$ is an $\su(p,q)$-representation of $\pi_1(X\setminus D)$.
+The $\bc$-VHS correspond to parabolic Higgs bundles with nilpotent Higgs field.
+Therefore, the parabolic Higgs bundles coming from $\bc$-VHS lie in $h^{-1}(0)$ where $h$ is the parabolic Hitchin map (\autoref{def: definition_parabolic_hitchin_map}).

 We now consider the minimal energy local systems.
-As minimal energy local systems underlie a $\C$-VHS, they necessarily correspond to $\SU(p,q)$-representations and also lie in $h^{-1}(0)$.
-Proposition \ref{parabolic_hitchin_map_proper} tells us that $h$ is proper, so $h^{-1}(0)$ is compact.
-Let $Y$ be the $\SU(p,q)$-relative character variety.
-Then, $Y$ is a real form of the $\GL_n(\C)$-relative character variety because $\SU(p,q)$ is a real form of $\GL_n(\C)$.
-Hence, $Y$ is closed inside the $\GL_n(\C)$-relative character variety.
-Let $Y' \subseteq M$ be the locus of parabolic Higgs bundles in $M$ corresponding to $Y$.
-We know that $Y'$ is closed in $M$, so $Y' \cap h^{-1}(0)$ is compact as it is a closed subset of $h^{-1}(0)$ which is compact.
+As minimal energy local systems underlie a $\bc$-VHS, they necessarily correspond to $\su(p,q)$-representations and also lie in $h^{-1}(0)$. \autoref{prop: parabolic_hitchin_map_proper} tells us that $h$ is proper, so $h^{-1}(0)$ is compact.